Government

 We also asked them to take steps to remove the hives since their

 placement in such a high use area exposed the State to liability.
+We also

 asked the Division of State Parks to take the necessary steps to recover